 Does lightning really not strike the same place twice?
 Are camel humps filled with water?
-In this week's podcast, Everyday Einstein takes a closer look at 3 common science myths.
+In this week's podcast, Ask Science takes a closer look at 3 common science myths.

 Sometimes I envy mathematicians.
 Nobody ever comes along and says things like, “You know, the commutative property of multiplication doesn’t work when there’s a full moon.”
 In science, on the other hand, myths and legends pop up in the oddest places.
 This week I want to take a look at the science behind 3 myths that I’ve heard repeatedly this summer.

 One of the nice things about returning to the US was that my family and I could attend the Fourth of July parade and watch the fireworks.
 As we sat watching the parade passing by, one of the floats was followed by a pair of camels.

 As these unlikely parade members pranced down the street, I heard a person next to me tell his friend, “You know, each of those humps is filled with water--like thirty gallons!”
 His friend replied that he thought it was closer to a hundred.